 In 2013, Mexico passed a telecommunications reform bill designed to open the industry to foreign and domestic investment.
 The ultimate goal is to modernize the nation’s telecommunications sector and lower prices for consumers.
-The Mexico Center will continue to evaluate new telecommunications policies, their implementation over the next few years and the expected effects of the reform in the coming decade.
+The center will continue to evaluate new telecommunications policies, their implementation over the next few years and the expected effects of the reform in the coming decade.

 - Mexico’s telecommunications reform and the role of the Supreme Court

 - The Telecommunications Sector in Mexico: Present and Future in the Context of the 2014 Reform